Gut Health

 • Tempeh

-• Non-dairy yogurts (look for probiotics on the label)
+• Non-dairy, low sugar yogurts (look for probiotics on the label)

 A quick glance at the list will show you that most of these foods and drinks are fermented.
 That’s because the fermentation process itself creates an environment that encourages the growth of beneficial bacteria.